Level: Beginner to Intermediate

 - Pitfalls, risks, and mitigation strategies of modern data platforms for data and analytics

-- Architectural frameworks and system interfaces for taming complexity
+- Architectural frameworks and system interfaces for modern data, analytics, and machine learning

 - Enterprise architects